Reliable Characterization for Improving and Validating Accurate Quantum Operations: Introduction

-Self-consistent quantum tomography (SCQT) \cite{SCQT_Process_Merkel2013,SCQT_GramSchmidt_Stark2014,SCQT_GST_BlumeKohout2013} is an approach towards overcoming standard QT's weakness against SPAM errors.
-The basic strategy is to treat all quantum operations used in a characterization experiment as unknown objects to be estimated.
-The SPAM-error problem originates from the assumption that some operations in the experiment are perfectly known.
-By removing the assumption, SCQT becomes SPAM-error-free.
-As compensation of overcoming the SPAM-error problem, the implementation cost of SCQT becomes higher than that of standard QT.
-Additionally, we cannot determine the set of quantum operations implemented only from experimental data even if we have infinite amount of data, because there exist experimentally undetectable gauge degrees of freedom.
-In order to obtain estimates of quantum operations in the SCQT setting, we have to choose how to fix the gauge.
-Gate-set tomography (GST) \cite{SCQT_GST_BlumeKohout2013} is a representetive method in SCQT.
-A software package for performing GST is provided \cite{pyGSTi}.
-There are two types of GST estimators, called linear GST (LGST) and projected GST (PGST).
-LGST estimates converge to the gauge-equivalence class of implemented quantum operations and the predicted probability distributions calculated from estimates converge to the actual probability distributions at the limit of data size going to infinity.
-However LGST estimates can be unphysical, and it is unclear how to use the estimates in the validation or improvement steps.
-PGST estimates are guaranteed to be physical, but the projection leads to a bias and predicted probability distributions do not converge to the actual ones.
-Therefore known GST methods are not suitable for analysis after characterization or unreliable.
+Self-consistent quantum tomography (SCQT) \cite{SCQT_Process_Merkel2013,SCQT_GramSchmidt_Stark2014,SCQT_GST_BlumeKohout2013} is an approach towards overcoming the low reliability of standard QT by treating all quantum operations used in a characterization experiment as unknown objects to be estimated.
+In the SCQT approach, unknown imperfections are treated as unknown objects, in contrast to standard QTs that model them by some known ones, and we can avoid biases caused from our pre-knowledge discrepancy between the true unknown objects and assumed models.
+On the other hand, the approach causes a problem that we cannot uniquely determine the set of quantum operations only from experimental data even if we have infinite amount of data.
+This is because there exist experimentally undetectable gauge degrees of freedom \cite{SCQT_GramSchmidt_Stark2014}.
+In order to obtain estimates of quantum operations in the setting of SCQT, we have to choose how to fix the gauge.
+Gate-set tomography (GST) \cite{SCQT_GST_BlumeKohout2013} is a current representative method in SCQT.
+A software package for performing GST, named pyGSTi, is provided \cite{pyGSTi}.
+For the gauge-fixing, GST uses an optimization with respect to a norm over the gauge degrees of freedom \cite{SCQT_GST_BlumeKohout2017}.
+GST has superior features, e.g., it is self-consistent and free from the pre-knowledge errors, there is a method for testing the existence of time-dependent errors with data for the GST experiment, and so on.
+However, it has at least two problems.
+First, the data-processing procedure in GST is very complicated, and it becomes hard to theoretically evaluate the estimation error caused by finiteness of data.
+Then, it is unclear how to choose the amount of data to be taken for guaranteeing a precision to start the experiment.
+Second, the optimization is a nonlinear problem, and its numerical implementation suffers from high numerical cost, low numerical stability, and hardness of taking into account physicality constraints.
+Actually, the current version of pyGSTi can ensure physicality of gates, but physicality of state preparation and measurement (SPAM) are not guaranteed \cite{pyGSTi_FAQ}.
+Such a gauge-fixing method with possibly unphysical results is not suitable for use in the validation step.